youseop/greeim/README.md

 ### 2020.10.18 Mid Check

 - login
-- ilustration tab - No text
+- illustration tab - No text
 - design tab
 - User can add img to illustration tab or design tab